Valuation Guide

 Every one of these components should be explicitly documented in the report.
 If a provider cannot explain these choices before you engage, that is a signal that the report may not contain adequate documentation after the fact.

-The independent appraisal 409A safe harbor under Treasury Regulations Section 1.409A-1(b)(5)(iv) is not automatic.
-It requires three specific elements: (1) a written appraisal report, (2) prepared by a qualified appraiser with expertise in valuing businesses, and (3) using a reasonable application of a recognized valuation methodology.
+Audit defensibility requires satisfying three specific elements under the independent appraisal 409A safe harbor (Treasury Regulations Section 1.409A-1(b)(5)(iv)): (1) a written appraisal report, (2) prepared by a qualified appraiser with expertise in valuing businesses, and (3) using a reasonable application of a recognized valuation methodology.

 The “qualified appraiser” requirement is the most frequently violated.
 The appraiser must have significant knowledge, experience, education, and training in valuing businesses.
 In practice, this means a credentialed professional — ASA (Accredited Senior Appraiser), ABV (Accredited in Business Valuation), or CVA (Certified Valuation Analyst) — who signs the report personally.
 A report produced entirely by software with no credentialed appraiser review and signature does not satisfy this requirement.